-- "The Committee" The Uniform Network Code Committee (UNCC), or an authorised technical workstream or sub committee appointed by the UNCC to administer the Independent Shrinkage Expert process. - "Code Parties" signatories to the Uniform Network Code - "Generic Terms of Reference" the standard terms of reference to be applied as basis of the contracts between the Gas TransportersCDSP and the ISE for the maintenance of the Shrinkage Model - "Stakeholder Evaluation Panel" a group of interested parties (including the CDSP), drawn from or nominated by The Committee, who will participate in the development of procurement materials (including terms and conditions) and the selection of a preferred tenderer for the role of ISE.
+- "The Committee" The Uniform Network Code Committee (UNCC), or an authorised technical workstream or sub committee appointed by the UNCC to administer the Independent Shrinkage Expert process. - The Independent Shrinkage Sub-Committee (ISSC) is a sub-committee of the UNCC.
+It meets monthly to discuss the development of the ISMM, ISM, ISS, ISC, and related matters.
+It is not a decision-making body.
+It is attended by the ISE, CDSP, and interested parties. - "Code Parties" signatories to the Uniform Network Code - "Generic Terms of Reference" the standard terms of reference to be applied as basis of the contracts between the CDSP and the ISE for the maintenance of the Shrinkage Model - "Stakeholder Evaluation Panel" a group of interested parties (including the CDSP), drawn from or nominated by DSC CoMC, who will participate in the development of procurement materials (including terms and conditions) and the selection of a preferred tenderer for the role of ISE.
+The CDSP will also ensure that communication of the requirement to stand up this session will come a month in advance.
+The Stakeholder Evaluation Panel will need a minimum of 4 participants from a broad range of industry participants.